Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 ### Why is STAC relevant?
 - STAC makes spatiotemporal data searchable and queryable based on a standard, unified language
 - Data is often provided similar but not as much the same as they can be found by users in one search
-    - STAC solves this Problem by providing common metadata for spatiotemporal Data
+    - STAC solves this problem by providing common metadata for spatiotemporal Data
     - It reduces the amount of code required for new releases by exposing existing data in STAC standard
     - Existing metadata structures or extensions can be reused or customized
-- The easy implementable but customizable and flexible standard makes STAC attractive for providers, developers and users
+- The easy implementable but customizable and flexible standard makes STAC attractive for providers, developers and users:
-    - Data providers: esasy providing of data because of standardization, simple hosting and many server side tools for better search and security
+    - Data providers: easy providing of data because of standardization, simple hosting and many server side tools for better search and security
-    - Developers: a given but extendable format and many open source tools and ressources to use for developing
+    - Developers: an prescribed but extendable format and many open source tools and ressources to use for developing
     - Data users: its no more necessary to write own code or search for data in various platforms

 ### How does STAC work?

 - Brings the metadata in a standardized structure to make it queryable and searchable
-- Network of JSON-Files referencing other JSON-files (linked to each other)
+- Network of JSON files referencing other JSON files (linked to each other)
 - Consists of four core component specifications wich are semi-independent: can be used alone but work best in concert with one another

 ### Core components

 **STAC Item**

 The Item is the fundamental and core atomic unit of STAC.
 Being a GeoJSON feature it can be read by GIS or geospatial librarys.
 It can describe one or more spatiotemporal asset(s) like all bands (assets) of one imagery scene in one item.
-An item has fields which consist of the existing GeoJSON fields such as id, type, geometry, bbox and properties and additional STAC Item fields which are partially optional.
-These Fields are e.g. the stac_version, links, assets, stac_extensions or collections.
+An item has fields which consist of the existing GeoJSON fields such as id, type, geometry, bbox and properties and additional STAC item fields which are partially optional.
+These fields are e.g. the stac_version, links, assets, stac_extensions or collections.
 A list of item fields can be found in the [GitHub item-specification](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md).

 <details>